 Substituting an incorrect fuse or a piece of wire could allow excessive current flow.
 This could cause electric system damage and a fire hazard.

 If a fuse has blown, replace the fuse according to the following procedure.

-- 1. Turn the main switch to the "OFF" (off) position. - 2.
-Remove the fuse box cover. - 3.
-Remove the fuse with a fuse puller, and then replace it with a spare one of the proper amperage.
+- 1. Turn the main switch to the "OFF" (off) position. - Remove the fuse box cover. - When replacing the engine main fuse, remove the screws, and then remove the spare engine main fuse and engine main fuse.